- What makes Oyster unique?

 How do I know Oyster is a responsible organisation?

 Oyster is proud to be leading the way in responsible and safe travel.
-Through visiting all of our projects and establishing close relationships with them, we understand what the project needs and what you need.
-We check our projects thoroughly against our policies, visiting them personally before deciding whether to work with them.
-We also speak with each participant before signing them up on our projects, to make sure that this project is right for the individual as well as the placement.
+Through visiting our projects and establishing close relationships with them, we understand what the project needs and what you need.
+We check our projects thoroughly against our policies, visiting them or the management staff before deciding whether to work with them.
+We also speak with each participant before signing them up on our projects, to make sure that this project is right for the individual as well as the programme.

 Can I really make a difference as a volunteer?